gretel/MIDIsync/README.md

+Arduino "MIDIsync"
-Arduino MIDIsync - ATMEGA328P based MIDI Master Clock Generator
+ATMEGA328P based MIDI Master Clock Generator
 ===============================================================

 So far, only the source code is available.
 Schematics and stuff are work in progress.
 Please stand by.

-A finished device has the following features:
+A finished device ("Hensel Model-01") has the following features:

 	- High-precision Master Clock
 		- MIDI Clock Output